Major-Goof/opkh-v3.1/content/authors/Eemil/_index.md

 ---
 # Display name
-title: Iivo Putus
+title: Eemil Ahonen

 # Username (this should match the folder name)
 authors:
-- Iivo
+- Eemil

 # Is this the primary user of the site?
 superuser: false